Dad joke

-A dad joke is a joke, typically a pun, often presented as a one-liner or a question and answer.
-Generally inoffensive, dad jokes are told with sincere humorous intent or to intentionally provoke a negative "groaning" reaction to their overly simplistic humor.
-Dad jokes are called dad jokes because they are stereotypically thought to be jokes a father or someone like a father would tell to a child.
+A dad joke is a joke typically involving a pun, often presented as a one-liner or a question and answer.
+Generally inoffensive, dad jokes are told with sincere humorous intent or to elicit a negative "groaning" reaction to their overly simplistic humor.
+Dad jokes are so-called because they are stereotypically thought to be those a father figure would tell to a child.

-An example of a dad joke would be for a child to say, "I'm hungry," to which the dad might reply, "Hi, Hungry, I'm Dad."
-According to a 2023 survey of 1,500 American fathers and their partners, this particular gag was the most heard of the genre in nine U.S. states and the most common nationwide.
-Of the states, Pennsylvania and Delaware report the highest frequency of dad jokes heard.